 Selected by Zimmerman Skyrat, 101Bananas.com

-Movies are such a big part of American culture that everyone tends to remember famous movie scenes the way we remember the day JFK was shot.
+Movies are such a big part of American culture that everyone tends to remember famous movie scenes the way we remember the day JFK was shot (or 9/11 if you’re a little younger).
 Sometimes some of your strongest memories from childhood may not be things that happened in your real life, but a scene in a movie that, when remembered years later, seems as if it happened in your real life.
 Walker Percy, in his novel The Moviegoer, said this:

 Other people, so I have read, treasure memorable moments in their lives: the time one climbed the Parthenon at sunrise, the summer night one met a lonely girl in Central Park and achieved with her a sweet and natural relationship, as they say in books.
 I too once met a girl in Central Park, but it is not much to remember.
 What I remember is the time John Wayne killed three men with a carbine as he was falling to the dusty street in Stagecoach, and the time the kitten found Orson Welles in the doorway in The Third Man.

-Here’s a random selection of “Great Movie Moments” that stick in my mind, in no particular order:
+Here’s a random selection of “Great Movie Moments” that stick in my mind, in alphabetical order:

 2001: A SPACE ODYSSEY — Director Stanley Kubrick covers a few million years of evolution in one quick cut when an ape first learns to use a tool as a weapon.
 The ape throws the bone up in the air, and the bone turning end over end in slow motion is transformed in one cut into a 20th century space station.